woossi0/suite/docs/usermanual/source/installation/mac/misc.rst

 GeoServer Data Directory
 ------------------------

-The *GeoServer Data Directory* is the location on the file system where GeoServer stores all of its configuration, and optionally data.
-When working with GeoServer it is often necessary to know where this directory is.
-It is located at :file:`~/Library/Application Support/GeoServer/data_dir`.
+The **GeoServer Data Directory** is the location on the file system where GeoServer stores all of its configuration, and (optionally) file-based data.
+By default, this directory is located at :file:`~/Library/Application Support/GeoServer/data_dir`.

-You may wish to change this location to an alternate location, perhaps to use an existing GeoServer configuration.
-To do so:
+To point GeoServer to an alternate location:

 #.
 Edit the file :file:`~/Library/Application Support/GeoServer/jetty/start.ini`.